 Researchers: Zoe Childerley, Cullinan + Richards, Diego Ferrari, Dean Kenning, Katy McCleod, Julie Myers, Richard Squires, Roman Vasseur, Michelle Williams-Gamaker.

 Work here is concerned with how technologies and technological processes might be understood, utilised and reinvented.
 There is attention to the intellectual and manual labour of fabrication, but also to how propositions of the imagination can lead to inventive or perverse uses of technology and material.
 Diverse reprographic, diagrammatic, kinetic and recording technologies are utilised and adapted towards new experiences.

-Researchers: Mark Hosking, Ann Hulland, Dean Kenning, Stephen Hughes, Elaine Wilson, Louis Nixon, Emma Hart, Phillip Warnell, Vince Wade
+Researchers: Charlotte Ginsborg, Mark Hosking, Ann Hulland, Dean Kenning, Stephen Hughes, Louis Nixon, Phillip Warnell, Vince Wade.

 The Hall of Records - art and epistemology

 Work in this area considers how histories and bodies of knowledge might be generated, re-imagined and re-inscribed, through work with archives and physical collections, found objects, philosophical concepts, theoretical schemas, constitutions, laws and manifestos.
 Acting on official, unofficial, propositional and fictional undertakings, opportunities are propagated for historical contextualisation, expanded meanings, and narrative complication.